RCODI/rcodi-blog/content/project/ironhacks/index.md

 ---

-## What is IronHacks?
+## IronHacks

-IronHacks is a global virtual open data hacking program that empowers programmers - from beginners to professionals - to solve civic challenges during a multi-phase and learning-oriented process.
+ is an open data hacking program that empowers programmers - from beginners to professionals - to solve civic challenges during a multi-phase and learning-oriented process.
 The IronHacks platform offers participants a no-set-up programming environment and many powerful features to create novel and useful models and visualizations that help citizens and governments to make better decisions.

 ## Example challenges